MADEAPPS/newton-dynamics/newton-4.00/applications/toolsAndWrapers/newtonAndroid/readme.txt

 the last step is in android studio explorer, select file  ..\androidApp\app\src\main\cpp\CMakeLists.txt

-right click and form the dropdown menu, select add C++ to module them in the dialog select "Link an existing CmakeList.txt or Android.mk to this module" the in the list box browse for the path to the CMakeLists.txt and click ok.
+right click and from the dropdown menu, select add C++ to module them in the dialog select "Link an existing CmakeList.txt or Android.mk to this module" the in the list box browse for the path to the CMakeLists.txt and click ok.